Log in

 Retrieve the authenticated user

-Every request to your service includes a Forte-User-Id header with the authenticated user's ID.
+Every request to your service includes an X-Forte-User-Id header with the authenticated user's ID.
 Use the SDK to fetch the full user profile:

 typescript